Audacity is in our DNA

 Grata was established in response to the clear need for funding for crucial test cases that protect and extend the fundamental rights and freedoms of all Australians.

-By bringing together expert lawyers and the best campaigners with provide financial support, free from concerns of financial return or political risk, we can take cases to court that create positive change for all Australians.
+By bringing together expert lawyers and the best campaigners, free from concerns of financial return or political risk, we can take cases to court that create positive change for all Australians.

 We worked for two years with members of the non-profit and for-profit legal community, cutting-edge public interest campaigners, and academia to develop the Grata model.
 Finally, with the backing of GetUp members, Grata was born.